• Skip to primary navigation

 What do compliance officers study?

-Following are the vital educational requirements for a compliance officer:
+The following are the vital educational requirements for a compliance officer:

 • A bachelor’s degree major in business, finance, or a related field